EU’s Tusk to testify in Poland over president’s plane crash

 - Miss America 2005 marries same-sex partner in Alabama

+A group of supporters chanted “Donald, Donald” as Tusk, the EU Council president, entered the courtroom.

-Leaving home, he said his appearance was “not about (my) mood but about important matters.”
+Leaving home earlier, he said his appearance was “not about (my) mood but about important matters.”